The Rangely football team expected a postseason run, but coach Brandon Sanchez thought it would come this season instead of last season.

 Coaches like to get the football in the hands of the team's best players.
 Hayden will try to do that Friday; so will Rangely.
 If the Panthers are able to control the line and stuff the run up the middle, the Tigers will need to use their speed to the outside and down the field.

-In Hayden's easy win against Steamboat's JV squad Saturday, the Tigers threw several short, high-percentage passes to the outside in an effort to let their athletes make plays.
+In Hayden's easy win against Steamboat's junior varsity Saturday, the Tigers threw several short, high-percentage passes to the outside in an effort to let their athletes make plays.
 Quarterback Keenan Bruchez took a couple of shots down the field, too.
 Both will need to be working Friday to keep Rangely's defense honest.

 "When I was interviewed before the season, Hayden was one of my picks to be a surprise of the league," Sanchez said.
 "I knew about their senior class.
 I knew they would be a much better team than last year.
 I've told my team not to look past them."

-Kickoff between Rangely and Hayden is at 7 p.m.
-Friday at Hayden High School.
+Kickoff between Rangely and Hayden is 7 p.m.
+Friday at the Hayden High School.